Declan Costello: The X Case

+President of the High Court

-The X Case had shocked Costello's liberal admirers, but nevertheless his appointment as President of the High Court in 1995 was not judged to be controversial, partly because he had been acting president since 1991.
+Although his decision in the X Case had shocked Costello's liberal admirers, his appointment as President of the High Court in 1995 was not judged to be controversial, partly because he had been acting president since 1991.
 As president, Costello created procedures which allowed "urgent cases to be dealt with faster" before retiring as a judge in December 1997.
 Costello's final act as a public figure was "to head an inquiry into the tax evasion conspiracy directed by the Guinness and Mahon Bank".
 Having taken the position in 1999, he retired from it in 2000 upon medical advice.